Letting Go of the Story

 Here are some of my favorite processes for letting go of negative thoughts, feelings and memories.

-Accepting/Releasing - In this exercise, as we breathe in through the nose, we think the word "accepting."
-As we breathe out through the nose, we think the word "releasing."
+Accepting/Releasing - As you breathe in, think the word "accepting."
+As you breathe out, think the word "releasing."
 Continue breathing like this until you experience a shift or a feeling of release.

-EFT or other energy work to release emotions from the physical body.
+EFT, energy work or massage therapy to release emotions from the physical body.

-Delete the Picture - In this process, you create a picture in your mind that represents what you are trying to let go of.
-Start by observing the picture.
-What does it look like?
+Delete the Picture - This is a process for letting go of a specific memory.
+Start by creating a picture in your mind that represents the memory.
+Visualize it clearly.
 Then turn the picture black and white (instead of color), shrink it to the size of a postage stamp, and move it off to the side and far away so it's no longer in the center of your visual field.
-Alternatively, you can imagine throwing it into the ocean or incinerating it with a torch.
+How does this feel?
+Next, imagine throwing it into the ocean or incinerating it with a torch.
+Try different things until you find what works for you.

 Another way to deal with a negative story is to turn it positive.
 That way, whenever it resurfaces, the charge will be neutral or positive.
 Try these techniques:

-I have a special chair that I use for this purpose.
-Next to the chair is a small table with a reading lamp, notebook and pen.
+When I do this process myself, I sit on a special chair.
+Next to the chair is a small table with a lamp, notebook and pen.
 My teddy bear is also there, so I have someone to hold and talk to.
 Sometimes I play soft music in the background.
-I've found that certain songs help me to process certain emotions.
+I've found that certain songs help me process certain emotions.

 2. Write down the emotion, and give it an intensity rating on a scale of 1-10.

-3. Take a few minutes to write down whatever comes to mind.
+3. Take a few minutes to write your thoughts.
 Start by writing, "I feel (sad, angry, etc.) because...."

-4. What is the fear?
-Fear is often underneath other emotions.
+4. If fear is not the first emotion that comes up, you may want to address it, too.
+Fear often underlies other emotions.
 Write, "I'm afraid that...."

 7. Shift from past to future: "Here's what I can do now to improve my situation."
 This shifts you into the part of the brain that thinks positively and is focused on taking action to create a better future.
-Write down something you can do today, or think about your long-term goals.
+Write down one small thing you can do today for self-compassion.

-Notice how your energy shifts during the session.
+Pay close attention to your body as you are doing each of the steps.
+Where do you feel the emotion?
+Notice how your energy shifts throughout the session.
 When you finish the process, look back at what you wrote on the paper, and see how much your vibration has changed.

 Retest your emotional state and rate your feelings on a scale of 1-10.
-If there is still some intensity, you may want to go through the process again.
+If there's still some intensity, you may want to go through the process again.

 It's important to actually do this process, not just read about it :) This is a powerful process, and I want you to experience it.